alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 ### Add an example

-You should add an example to the review app if you've changed how a component looks or the way users interact with it.
+You should add an example to the review app if the existing examples do not reflect the changes you've made.

 1. Open `src/govuk/components/<COMPONENT>/<COMPONENT>.yaml`, where `<COMPONENT>` is the component you've changed.
-2. Add or update parameters in the `params` list.
-3. Add or update examples in the `examples` list.
+2. Add or update examples in the `examples` list.

 If you've created a new component, create a new `src/govuk/<COMPONENT>/<COMPONENT>.yaml` file instead, where `<COMPONENT>` is the name of the component you've created.